DieracDelta/DieracDelta.github.io/root/health/natto.typ

 - Run "Yogurt mode" for 16.5 hours at 103F
 - The result smells faintly of amonia, and is very stringy.
 It also really tastes and smells like natto.
 - Refrigerate result for a few days, then freeze (optional)

+= Cleaning

+Ideally I would both clean and sanitize the equipment prior to the natto.
+Natto is basic not acidic, so it's a bit unusual in that sense.
+This makes sanitation more important (it seems that acidity kills bacteria).

+However, I did neither clean nor sanitize and I got "lucky".
+Natto out competed any of the other growing organisms.
+I attribute this to using several tbps of natto (e.g. a LOT of starter).